 If you experience a serious problem with anyone at work, then simply declare FfA.
 Refusal to respect that (by either party) will create scope for disciplinary action.

 Translation: Form teams with whomever you want, so long as those aren’t intended for some sort of power grab.
-Everyone must mind their own business.
 People don’t have to include you in stuff that doesn’t concern you.
 If you don’t get along with someone then declare FfA, click your ruby slippers three times, and you are effectively dead to one another… except to say “pass the salt”.
 Either of you so much as bad mouth the other then you can be shit-canned for it.
+Your call.

-Members are not perceived as employees in the traditional sense, and must therefore participate in cooperating the business.
-This means doing your fair share of all the stuff that would normally be handled by bosses and owners.
+Members are co-owners rather than employees, and must therefore participate in cooperating the business.
+This means doing our fair share of all the stuff that would normally be handled by bosses and owners.
 Cooperating a business is arguably the most direct form of action there is, since it bypasses the rationale for capitalism altogether.

 Translation: If you “just want a job” then consider applying to somewhere like Sports Direct.
 This is much more than that.
-Talk is cheap, and action speaks louder than words.
-Everyone carries their fair share of the load.
-No excuses.
+Action speaks louder than words.
+Everyone is expected to carry their fair share of the load.

 All recurring aspects of the business are divided into zones, which are like mini departments.
 Ideally whomever is most experienced, and/or knowledgeable on a particular aspect, is appointed to be its ZA (zone authority), and made responsible for that thing.